microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 ### [U] User license details <a name="user-license-details"></a>

-This parameter collects the user license details by the [Graph PowerShell module](#graph-module)
+This parameter collects the user license details by the [Graph PowerShell module](#graph-module).

 Results are written into log file [UserLicenseDetails.log](#user-license-log) in the subfolder "Collect" of the Logs folder.